What is conjunctivitis?

-The symptoms of conjunctivitis may resemble other medical conditions or problems.
+The symptoms of allergic conjunctivitis may resemble other medical conditions.
 Always consult your child's physician for a diagnosis.

-Specific treatment for conjunctivitis will be determined by your physician based on:
+Specific treatment for allergic conjunctivitis will be determined by your child's physician based on:

 - your child's age, overall health, and medical history